wende/efx/README.md

 # Difficulties
 ## Inference of functions sent as messages
 Erlang's processes system allows to send an anonymous function as a regular value to the process via `Process.send/2`.
 This proves impossible to figure out effects of a function at compile time if it receives an effect-full function via message passing.

----
-## Inference of default errors such as MatchError and FunctionClauseError
-Errors that are by default possible to be thrown in every place in code cannot be expressed using Efx, because handling them would never clear off the effect completely.